UDOOboard/Neo-Docs/docs/02_Getting_Started/04_Use_as_an_Arduino.md

-All the **UDOO Neo** board versions are equipped with a NXP/Freescale iMX 6SoloX processor, which embeds on single chip an ARM Cortex-A9 and an ARM Cortex-M4 microcontroller.
+All the **UDOO Neo** board versions are equipped with a NXP® iMX 6SoloX processor, which embeds on single chip an ARM Cortex-A9 and an ARM Cortex-M4 microcontroller.
 The Cortex-M4 allows easy access to a full-stack Arduino&trade; environment

 To develop sketches for Arduino&trade; M4 cores we provide the same way to program Arduino&trade; Uno.
 You can use the internal Arduino&trade; IDE preinstalled on UDOObuntu 2 running on the Cortex-A9 core of UDOO NEO, or connect the board and use the Arduino&trade; IDE running on external PC.